This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 If you’re brand new to the world of credit, the Discover it Secured card is a great way to begin building credit habits while also earning a bit of cash back.
 And since Discover begins evaluating your account after just 8 months of on-time payments, you can enjoy the freedom to quickly move on to another unsecured Discover card with even more cash back earning potential if you choose.

 The OpenSky Secured Visa Credit Card is another secured option for building credit; its credit limit is also determined by your deposit, which can range from $200 up to $3,000.
-The variable APR is a decent 18.99 percent.
+For a limited time this card offers an intro 0% APR on all purchases for the first six months and the variable APR is a decent 17.39 percent thereafter.

 Be warned: this card does carry an annual fee of $35, which is a steep price to pay for a secured card with no rewards structure.